 Miele's score of 24 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Miele reported total greenhouse gas emissions of approximately 12,200,000,000 kg CO2e, with Scope 1 emissions at about 36,884,000 kg CO2e, Scope 2 emissions at approximately 5,955,000 kg CO2e, and significant Scope 3 emissions of around 12,080,000,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-Additionally, Miele targets a 15% reduction in absolute Scope 3 emissions, specifically focusing on the use of sold products, over the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Miele's ongoing efforts reflect its commitment to sustainability and reducing its carbon footprint in the consumer durables sector.
+In 2022, Miele reported total carbon emissions of approximately 12,200,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 36,884,000 kg CO2e, primarily from mobile and stationary combustion, and Scope 2 emissions of approximately 5,955,000 kg CO2e, all from purchased heat.
+The company also disclosed significant Scope 3 emissions, totalling around 12,080,000,000 kg CO2e, with the majority arising from the use of sold products (about 10,126,000,000 kg CO2e).
+Miele has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
+This target aligns with the Science Based Targets initiative (SBTi) and reflects the company's commitment to sustainable practices.
+Additionally, Miele plans to cut its Scope 3 emissions, particularly those related to the use of sold products, by 15% over the same timeframe.
+These initiatives demonstrate Miele's proactive approach to addressing climate change and reducing its overall carbon footprint, contributing to a more sustainable future in the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents